 Backcountry camping is a beautiful way to explore the park.
 A great place for backpacking and backcountry camping within the Kenai Fjords National Park is along the Harding Icefield Trail.

-Best Things to See and Do in Kenai Fjords National Park
+Best Things To Do in Kenai Fjords National Park

 Popular Hikes in Kenai Fjords National Park